-The Maine State Science Fair is a wonderful opportunity for Maine high school students to present original research to a state-wide audience of their peers and mentors including scientists, engineers, mathematicians, teachers, and other STEM professionals.
+The Maine State Science Fair is a wonderful opportunity for Maine high school students to present original research and engineering projects to a state-wide audience of their peers and mentors including scientists, engineers, mathematicians, teachers, and other STEM professionals.

 The Maine State Science Fair is open to all students from all public, private, parochial and home schools (Grades 9-12) throughout Maine.

 Visit the Maine State Science Fair homepage for more information.

 Please contact the event organizer for more information

 All participants must register on site.
 Registration includes receipt of the Maine State Science Fair program, the number and location of their assigned poster board, a meal ticket, and nametag.

 All participating students must attend the Student Meeting.
 The purpose of the Student Meeting is to review the schedule of events, the judging process, and the awards.
 Students will be given the opportunity to ask questions or get clarification before the start of judging rounds.